akacarlll/akacarlll/README.md

 ### 💻 Data Scientist | Passionate about code, AI and business.

-I'm currently a Data Scientist at Société Générale, focusing on building intuitive and high-performance GenAI applications, improving machine learning models, and designing scalable infrastructure to support robust and efficient ML systems.
-I enjoy working on all layers of the ML pipeline, from data ingestion and preprocessing to model deployment and monitoring, while continuously learning new tools and technologies.
+I’m a Data Scientist, passionate about designing data-driven solutions that bridge analytics, engineering, Machine Learning, and business insight.
+My work spans the entire data lifecycle; from building reliable data pipelines and scalable infrastructure to developing analytical tools and applications that drive smarter decisions.
+I enjoy tackling complex data challenges, optimizing processes, and continuously exploring new technologies to deliver measurable impact.

 - 🌍 I'm based in Strasbourg, France.
-- 🔭 Currently working on: AfricAI, AI Agents specialized on legal documents.
+- 🔭 Currently working on: Jobsika, a tool to automatize job search
 - 🌱 Currently learning: DevOps, Cloud Computing
 - 📫 Reach me at: carldimitri.fogue@gmail.com
 - 💬 Ask me about: Python, Langchain, Spark, SQL